 Match Format

-Wimbledon adopted the 10-point final-set tiebreak in line with other Grand Slams in recent seasons.
+Wimbledon adopted the 10-point final-set tiebreak in 2022, aligning with the other Grand Slams after years of using its own no-tiebreak deciding-set format that produced the famous Isner–Mahut 70–68 in 2010.

 How the Draw Works

-Wimbledon features 128 players in singles, including 32 seeds.
+Wimbledon features 128 players in each singles draw, including 32 seeds.

-• Qualifiers earn entry through a three-round qualifying tournament
+- Qualifiers earn entry through a three-round qualifying tournament at Roehampton

 Ranking Points Distribution (Singles)